XIIIVI/Tips-and-tricks-for-a-good-IoT-setup/part4/4-0/README.md

 }
 ```

-`name` is the name of the certificate and the name of the files containing the certificate (.crt) and the public key (.key).
+`name` is the name of the certificate and the name of the files containing the certificate authority (.ca), the server certificate (.crt) and the public key (.key).

 `days-valid` is the number of days before before expiration.